- 7 Best Pre-Workout Foods for Women

 It’s important you go for whole-grain for a pre-workout food for women, as this slower release of energy will last you longer and provide a more efficient source of energy for those longer workouts.

 [Related Article: Black Wolf Pre-Workout – Will it Improve Your Workouts?]

 4. Greek yogurt and fruit

 Not only are fruits packed with health-promoting vitamins, they’re also a great source of carbohydrates.
 Greek yogurt on the other hand, is a great pre-workout food for women, as it brings an amazing hit of protein too.

 This is key as, while carbs can help to energize you, a high protein diet increases muscle protein metabolization, which will help you to develop and maintain muscle and cut down recovery times .

-If you’re looking to add muscle to your frame, opt for a normal Greek yogurt as the calories from the extra fat will help to increase your calorie intake.
+If you’re looking to add muscle to your frame, opt for a normal Greek yogurt as the calories from the extra fat will help to increase your calorie intake too.
 If you’re looking to lose weight, go for a low-fat option – just watch out for the sugar content, as that will up your calories too!

 [Related Article: Powher Up Pre-Workout Review]

 Nuts are packed full of calories and protein which should put you on track for an amazing workout.
 Just be aware that they’re high in fat which is what makes the so calorific.
 This may suit a weight gain diet better than a weight loss option.

 Why not combine the energizing benefits of banana with a handy shake?
 What’s more, by throwing some protein powder into the mixer, you can also keep muscle protein metabolism high, reduce recovery and boost the results of your workout.
 It’s one of the best pre-workout foods for women you can find.